strategy. // strategy & design. // design.

 Cartoons & Legos

-As a strategist, I imagine new ways products and services live in the world.
+With strategy, I imagine new ways products and services live in the world.
+As I research, I seek context.
 I ask, "What’s going to be energizing or impactful to the consumer?
-Or evoke a visceral reaction?"
-As I research, I seek context — the bigger story behind data.
+What will evoke a visceral reaction?"
 I find that little something that helps me connect.
-That something that is real and authentic.
-And as a designer, I create.
+That something that is non-reducible and intrinsic.
+With design, I create.
 I do.
 I produce.
 I breathe life into ideas and make them real.
-There is so much excitement in what is yet to be uncovered and visualized.
-Everyday I look forward to new opportunities to explore.